lilyhdo/XebiaLabs-Appium-ReactNative/triggering-jenkins.md

 * Have an account with XebiaLabs

-_Follow the steps below to create a Jenkins job to run an automation test._

 #### 1.1 Create a new Jenkins job

 On the left side of the site, click on 'New Item' to create a new project.